COOKIE NOTICE

 PP+ funding must not be used to fund the post of the Designated Teacher for looked-after and previously looked-after children or the SENDCo, as these positions are both statutory requirements.

 Education settings should not use PP+ to fund a permanent position within a staffing structure.
 This is because funding needs to respond flexibly to the changing needs of each child and young person, which may include needs that a single member of staff is unable to meet.
-However, there may be instances where PP+ funding can be used to support work with a young person, if it can be clearly demonstrated that a member staff is making a significant contribution to promoting their educational achievement.
+However, there may be instances where PP+ funding can be used to support work with a young person, if it can be clearly evidenced that a member staff is making a significant contribution to promoting their educational achievement.
 This provision should be over and above what is universally available to them, for example, access to a tutor, learning mentor or sports coach.
-This type of support may only be required for a limited time period so should always be treated as a temporary arrangement.
+This type of support may only be required for a limited time so should always be treated as a temporary arrangement.
 It must be reviewed as necessary through SMART targets and the termly PEP review cycle.

 What happens when a child attends an independent mainstream school?

-MCC will always encourage social workers to apply to state funded schools in a good position to meet the needs of the young person.
-However, if consultation with the Virtual School Head concludes that the child’s needs are best met at an independent, fee-paying school, then, after every effort has been made to secure available bursaries, it is the local authority which will be responsible for the payment of any school fees.
+Manchester City Council (MCC) will always encourage social workers to apply to state funded schools in a good position to meet the needs of the young person.
+However, if consultation with the Virtual School Head it is agreed that the child’s needs are best met at an independent, fee-paying school, then, after every effort has been made to secure available bursaries, it is the local authority which will be responsible for the payment of any school fees.
 In these exceptional cases, a proportion of the PP+ funding will be used to contribute towards the payment of any associated school fees.
+However these arrangements should not be put in place without the agreement of the Virtual School Head.

 Can EYPP be used to fund additional nursery hours?

 EYPP should be used to enhance the Early Years experiences and educational outcomes of children.
 Any additional nursery hours need to be funded either by the foster carer or from social care budgets.
+Where it is thought a child would benefit from additional nursery hours the Designated Teacher and parent/carer should speak to the child’s Social Worker about available support.

 Will the Virtual School always approve a PP+ payment?

-The Virtual School will assess whether the Pupil Premium request is appropriate to meet the needs of the young person as identified within their PEP and linked to their SMART targets.
+PP+ should be used to improve the educational outcomes of children and young people.The Virtual School will assess, on a case-by-case basis whether the Pupil Premium request is appropriate to meet the educational needs of the young person as identified within their PEP and linked to their SMART targets.
 The PEP Quality Assurance Teachers will contact education settings about any queries about Pupil Premium requests.
 If the request is declined, the Virtual School Team is available to advise Designated Teachers about possible alternative interventions and resources to better meet the needs of the young person.
+Where a PP+ request can not be approved the Designated Teacher, Social Worker and parent/carer should consider all other available funding sources if it is felt that the young person would benefit from the identified resources, experience, or support.

 Contact us

 If you have any further questions, please contact a member of the Virtual School by emailing [email protected]